 Genetic algorithms work as - a group of genes are formed randomly and then are subjected to some task.
-The genes that don’t complete the task best are the ones which are discarded and those which complete the task best are kept.
+The genes that don’t complete the task best are the ones that are discarded and those which complete the task best are kept.
 The process is again repeated with the surviving genes being duplicated and the rest of the set packed in with more random genes.
-In the end one gene (or a small set of genes if there is some threshold group) will be the only gene in the set and is naturally the best fit for the given problem.
+In the end, one gene (or a small set of genes if there is some threshold group) will be the only gene in the set and is naturally the best fit for the given problem.

-There are many estimated kinks where AI powered test automation needs to be worked out by the software testing company.
-Here is a list of challenges and problems which you can face while implementing AI-powered test methodologies,
+There are many estimated kinks where AI-powered test automation needs to be worked out by the software testing company.
+Here is a list of challenges and problems which you can face while implementing AI in test automation,

 • It is difficult to identify every algorithm and perfecting them.

-• You need extra ordinary amount of data to train a bot to perform test automation.
+• You need an extraordinary amount of data to train a bot to perform test automation.

 • You can only anticipate how your bot will behave from the high-volume input data.

-• Bots tend to repeat tasks even when the data feed are new.
+• Bots tend to repeat tasks even when the data feed is new.

-• You will always need to train your bot and update their algorithms.
-It is a never ending process indeed.
+• You will always need to train your bot and update its algorithms.
+It is a never-ending process indeed.

-There are also one or two AI techniques which can be used in software testing.
+There are also one or two techniques that can be used in AI & ML Testing.

 1) There is a Monte Carlo method.
 In this, we look together at a simple example and plan to use it straight in web traffic.